If you click on links we provide, we may receive compensation.

 The Value: Affordable compared to the competition

-At around $8 for 5 ounces, this deodorant is a few dollars pricier than your average drugstore pick, but the larger size means things will probably even out in the long run.
+This deodorant is a few dollars pricier than your average drugstore pick, but the larger size means things will probably even out in the long run.
 It's also on the cheaper side compared to other natural deodorants.
+The stone can last for more than a year with daily use, which makes it an even better value.

-Lavanila The Healthy Deodorant: This is a luxe natural deodorant that still won't break the bank ($10).
-It also comes in Sport Luxe ($14) if you need extra strength for working out (or just day-to-day sweating during your commute).
+Lavanila The Healthy Deodorant: This is a luxe natural deodorant that still won't break the bank.
+It also comes in a Sport Luxe version if you need extra strength for working out (or day-to-day sweating during your commute).

-Native Deodorant: Priced at $13, Native is a cult favorite of the natural deodorant world.
-With a host of incredible scents, plus seasonal additions like Pumpkin Spice Latte, Candy Cane, and Sugar Cookie, there's something for everyone.
+Native Deodorant: Native is a cult favorite of the natural deodorant world.
+With a host of incredible scents including seasonal additions plus an unscented option, there's something for everyone.

-Sure, the Crystal stone deodorant doesn’t work as well as the chemical-laden antiperspirant options, and it won't cut down on your sweat.
-But to be fair, that’s just the way it is.
-And you'll probably get more used to it over time (the stone can last for more than a year with daily use).
-If you’re looking for a natural option, this is absolutely my pick.
+The Crystal mineral deodorant may be less powerful than the chemical-laden antiperspirant options, and it won't cut down on your sweat.
+But to be fair, that’s the way it is with most natural deodorant options, and you'll probably get more used to it over time as your body acclimates.
+If you’re looking for a natural option, this is a great pick to consider—and if it doesn't sound ideal to you, there are so many alternatives in today's market.

 Article Sources